frankvaneykelen/domotica/homewizard/p1-meter/README.md

 The script will run until you exit it by **CTRL + C**.

 ## Legend

+When the Total column is a positive number you are drawing from the grid, when it is a negative number you are feeding back into the grid (a.k.a "the meter spins backwards").
+When the total is positive the text is red, when the total is negative (the desired situation: you are generating more power than you are using) the text is green.

 | label | API property | Description |
 | --- | --- | --- |